 Now, the thing is that we mostly use an app or script to apply the updates directly when we have to modify system files in an Android phone.
 This will enable us to have a better file management.

-Sometimes, we might need to edit and update certain system files manually in order to apply some custom mods and patches and that’s when we need a root file explorer app.
+It’s not always convenient though.
+Sometimes, we might need to edit and update certain system files on the Android device manually in order to apply some custom patches and modification and that’s when we need a root file explorer app.

-ES File Explorer as a Root Explorer
+How to Use ES File Explorer as a Root Explorer

-Note: Please be very careful while editing system files.
+You can also opt for the option to backup system files automatically before you modify and save them.
+This makes sure that you always have a failsafe file on your Android device to roll back to if anything goes wrong.Note: Please be very careful while editing system files.
 Always refer to reliable source if you are planning to apply any mod or patch to your device.
 Even a small mistake can put your phone in Force Close or boot loopDownload ES File Explorer from Google Play Store

 So this was yet another great use you can put ES File Explorer to.
 Don’t forget to have a look on how to use ES File explorer to manage your files on computer over Wi-Fi and even on cloud storage tools such as Box.net, Amazon S3, Yandex, Google Drive, Dropbox, and SkyDrive.

 If you are annoyed by pop up and in-app ads, you can buy the pro version from the play store.
 Check out the ES Task Manager for added features to kill tasks and an ignore list to avoid ending regular important tasks.See Next: SHAREit vs Xender: Which File Transfer App for Android Is Better?

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.